 - To see if you are eligible, review the requirements in the Proximity Housing Program documents below.

 - Eligible?
-Work with a mortgage lender of your choosing, then complete and submit an Application packet to the County.
+Work with a mortgage lender of your choice for mortgage pre-approval, then complete and submit an Application packet to the County.

-- County will choose applicants based on need and commute miles saved.
+- The County will choose applicants based on need and commute miles saved.

-- If you are selected, you’ll work with a realtor to find an eligible property within a 15-mile radius of your place of work.
+- If you are selected, you’ll work with a realtor to find an eligible property within a 20-mile radius of your place of work.